davidwernerhh/manager-manual/README.md

 - Please build a peer network for yourself inside and outside of our company.
 I’m happy to help you find new peers to build that network.
 Please lean on them, as you explore solutions to the challenges you face.
 - Please continue to educate yourself on management and leadership: use your yearly training allotment, attend Leadership & Development workshops and conferences, learn from peers, and come up with own ideas.
 - Make sure you know the role description and responsibilities of your direct, teamlead role, director and VP.
 - Act professionally when you need to implement a decision that you disagree with.
-Understand that you are the company for your directs and that you a big red “BOSS” sign on your forehead.
+Understand that you are the company for your directs and that you have a big red “BOSS” sign on your forehead.
 You are obligated to move forward and communicate decisions made by the organization or me, even if your recommendation wasn’t chosen and you pitched something else with your directs.

 **Driving things & Company Strategy**